San Jose Earthquakes vs Portland Timbers prediction, preview, team news and more | MLS 2020

 San Jose Earthquakes vs Portland Timbers Head-to-Head

-The Portland Timbers have a superior head-to-head record in this fixture and have won 13 matches out of a total of 26 games that they have played against the San Jose Earthquakes.
-The home side has won only six games against the Portland Timbers and will want to improve its record this week.
+The Portland Timbers have dominated the fixture and have won 13 matches out of a total of 27 games that they have played against the San Jose Earthquakes.
+The Earthquakes have won only six games against the Portland Timbers.
+Eight games have ended in draws.

-The Portland Timbers defeated the San Jose Earthquakes by a 3-1 margin in the previous meeting between the two sides and hold the upper hand in this game.
-Dairon Asprilla and Sebastian Blanco have excellent records against the Earthquakes but are unavailable for this week's fixture.
+Both teams played out a 1-1 draw when they met on Wednesday.

 San Jose Earthquakes vs Portland Timbers Team News